Jazpy/adnator/README.md

 ## Read simulation parameters

 `average_coverage` (optional): average coverage to simulate for FASTQ files, defaults to 5.
+Can be set to a list to indicate multiple simulation runs using different coverage parameters but the same underlying sequences.

 `fragmentation_distribution` (optional): filepath to a file detailing a read length distribution.
 This file is made up of two columns without a header.
 The first column is the length of the read, and the second column is the probability